 The year is 1849, the month December.
-Once an insignificant harbor, Prophyte Harbor is now on the sailor’s map as a refuge in Maine.
+Once an insignificant port, Prophyte Harbor is now on the sailor’s map as a refuge in Maine.
 The people of this small fishing island continue living as they always have…simply.
 They struggle to keep their faith through their challenges.
 They will soon experience a journey like no other.
-Only the light from the lighthouse will remain the constant.
+Only the beams from the lighthouse will remain the constant.
 They hear this very important message: In life you will weather many storms, but do not fear.
 I am with you always.
 Hear my words and know the truth: there is never a time I am not with you … Christmas renews the promise.
 About 90 minutes.
 Includes eight original songs.

 TERRI DILL TALKS ABOUT

 1. What inspired you to write this play?

 The sea has always held so many mysteries for me.
 I am drawn to it.
 I feel the presence of God when I stand on the beach and look towards the horizon.
 I am also fascinated by Lighthouses.
 I collect them.
 When I started to write this play I thought I would center it on the Lighthouse which is symbolic for Christ.
 The Lighthouse keeper is the Christ figure.
 He brings hope to a village that feels lost and forgotten.
 Many of the people on this small island are trying to find their faith.
 I wanted a dock that led up to the lighthouse as it symbolizes a pathway to Christ.
 I like doing time period plays and musicals.
 This play was written for 1849.
 I researched many things about the sea and the people that lived during that time.
 I find that the characters all represent many who have searched for their faith at some point in their lives.

 2. What's your favorite part or line in the play?
 Why?